How Do I Install an Electrical Outlet in Bowling Green, KY?

 • Increase fire or shock risk

-Whether you're replacing old outlets, upgrading to grounded plugs, or planning a new construction, ACDC Electric provides:
+Whether you're replacing old outlets, upgrading to grounded plugs, or planning a new construction, ACDC Electric LLC provides:

 • Residential and commercial electrical services